The thickness and type of glass used in windows and doors are generally determined by design criteria, performance and building codes.

 |Obscure||Obscure glass is used for privacy, most commonly in bathrooms and toilets.
 There are several types of obscure glass you can choose: Satinlite is our standard obscure glass.
 Satina (also known as Decore Satin or Acid Etch Glass) is also popular.|

 |Smart Glass||Smart glass has a low E coating on the internal face of the glass.
 This glass is used for insulation purposes.
 The heat or cold is reflected back.
 Smart glass comes in clear, neutral or grey.
 Smart glass can be toughened.|

 |Comfort Plus||Comfort Plus is a laminated glass with a low E coating.|

 Selecting the best glass for your project is often confusing.
-We will try to simplify it for you the help your selection easier.
 Focusing on what you are trying to achieve will help guide you in the right direction.
 Our Glass Decision Table lists the main glass choices with a rating against the following criteria:

 Clear glass gives us the best natural light into the room.
 Green glass also lets a lot of natural light through and gives the landscape a vibrant look while also having some of the heat reduction properties.

 Examples of toned glass are: Grey Glass, Dark Grey Glass, Green Glass or Neutral Glass.
 (All have different performances)